edwardbrecht/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

 This is a game of Rock, Paper, Scissors.
 This is an exercise in simple Javascript.
-The game will be played via popup alerts and prompts.
-A GUI will be added later.
+The UI will consist of 3 buttons each representing either rock, paper, or scissors.
+The user can click on a button to play that hand.
+The computer will throw a random hand.
+The game will continue until either the user or the computer has won five rounds.
+This project requires knowledge of conditionals, variables, and loops for the game logic, and manipulation of the DOM for the UI.
+Not in the curriculum is use of enums for played hands.